LabDevOps09/Hackathon-AIstronautas/README.md

 ## Integration

-To integrate all agents into a cohesive system:
+To integrate all agents into a cohesive system is all you need:

 ### Run the Main Script: